 Once in the fallopian tubes, the sperm will penetrate and fertilize the egg.
 During the third week after the first day of your last period, your fertilized egg moves along the fallopian tube to your womb.

-Once united, the egg and sperm form a zygote that contains 46 chromosomes, 23 of the female and 23 of the male, which will ultimately determine the genetic makeup of your child.
+Once united, the egg and sperm from a zygote contain 46 chromosomes, 23 of the female and 23 of the male, which will ultimately determine the genetic makeup of your child.

 What are chromosomes?

 If the ovum is fertilized by a sperm that contains an X chromosome, the fetus will be a female (XX).
-If the sperm contains a Y chromosome, the fetus will be male (XY).
+If the sperm has a Y chromosome, the fetus will be male (XY).

-At this point it is multiplying rapidly, it is a grouping of cells that contains an internal collection of cells.
-This blastocyst will eventually become the embryo and an outer layer whose purpose is to provide protection and nourishment to the growing embryo.
+It is multiplying rapidly; it is a grouping of cells that contains an internal collection of cells.
+This blastocyst will eventually become the embryo and an outer layer whose purpose is to provide protection and nourishment to the growing source.

-During this time, it is important to talk with your health care provider about your current or desired exercise routine and your nutritional status.
-It can be recommended to increase your intake of folic acid and other vitamins.
+It is essential to talk with your health care provider about your current or desired exercise routine and your nutritional status.
+It can be recommended to increase your folic acid intake and other vitamins.

-At this stage of pregnancy, there are very few expected symptoms, however, some women may have mild cramping and an increase in vaginal discharge during the ovulatory stage.
+At this stage of pregnancy, there are very few common symptoms.
+However, some women may have mild cramping and increased vaginal discharge during the ovulatory phase.

 The technique of selective embryos could improve in vitro fertilization.
-In a new study published in the journal Biomicrofluidics, researchers from Taiwan reveal the creation of a new technique that they believe could lead to more effective and cheaper in vitro fertilization for couples who have difficulty conceiving.
+In a new study published in the journal Biomicrofluidics, researchers from Taiwan reveal creating a unique design that they believe could lead to more effective and cheaper in vitro fertilization for couples who have difficulty conceiving.